FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 Why yes, they do.

 FlexJobs runs a blog about employment that is actually open for everyone to browse, even those who do not have a subscription to their service.
-They contribute to it regularly and there really are some helpful articles on there, so I would say that it’s worth checking out even if you aren’t going to end up purchasing their services.
+They contribute to it regularly, and there really are some helpful articles on there, so I would say that it’s worth checking out even if you aren’t going to end up purchasing their services.
 Consider it something of a preview of their mission.

 One of the other useful functions of FlexJobs is its resume builder.
 The way that this resume builder works is twofold:

-- on one hand, it is a tool for helping you create and format your resume, which you can use when you’re applying for jobs on the site (which is certainly a helpful tool to have.)
+- On one hand, it is a tool for helping you create and format your resume, which you can use when you’re applying for jobs on the site (which is certainly a helpful tool to have.)

 - The other function it has is to offer skills tests, not completely unlike a site such as oDesk or eLance.
 It allows you to take these skill tests (which can be anything from basic grammar to advanced coding knowledge) and, if the results are favorable, they will be officially credited to your resume!
 If you are capable of doing well on the tests, this can be a neat way to bolster your application, particularly for companies that hire primarily through FlexJobs.